-As the ethnic diversity of New York State has grown in recent decades, access to and participation of urban and minority audiences in environmental education activities, services, and organizations has not kept pace, leaving these critical markets woefully underserved.
-Because the racial/ethnic diversity of the state will continue to flourish, there will be even more of a need to provide access to environmental education programs and services among underserved audiences, especially among urban sub-markets.
-Five Rivers Environmental Education Center is uniquely positioned between three defined metropolitan areas: Albany, Schenectady and Troy.
-Five Rivers provides quality outreach programming to inner city schools and youth groups in those three urban areas.
-The support of SCA/AmeriCorps enables Five Rivers to pay significant attention to providing environmental education programs and services to these important markets.
-Interns also do informal interpretation on site at Five Rivers with a wide variety of audiences of all ages, backgrounds and abilities.
+As the diversity of New York State continues to grow, Five Rivers prioritizes community outreach and culturally responsive environmental education for the Capital District.
+Five Rivers Environmental Education Center is uniquely positioned between three defined metropolitan areas: Albany, Schenectady, and Troy.
+The support of SCA/AmeriCorps enables Five Rivers to pay significant attention to providing environmental education programs and services to these audiences.
+Interns also do informal interpretation on site at Five Rivers with a wide variety of audiences of all ages, backgrounds, and abilities.

 AmeriCorps Member Duties and Responsibilities*:

-- Develop, plan, and implement in-school outreach programs, including DEC’s Nature’s Schoolyard initiatives, for underserved schools in defined urban areas of Albany, Schenectady and Troy.
+- Develop, plan, and implement outreach programs, including DEC’s Nature’s Schoolyard and Nature Bus initiatives, for underserved schools in defined urban areas of Albany, Schenectady, and Troy.
 Develop and present outreach programs for community programs serving underserved youth from New York‘s Capital District (30%)

 - Develop and present on-site environmental education programs, including programs for students from pre-K to high school, as well as interpretive programs and walks for the public, based from the visitor center at Five Rivers Environmental Education Center.
 (20%)

 - Participate in stewardship activities through community/citizen science research, invasive species removal, trail checks and other duties as assigned (15%)